Keyboard shortcuts

 Troubleshooting

-“Unknown operator” error
+“Invalid operator” error

 In standard mode, unrecognized keys are treated as errors.
 Either:

-1. Fix the operator name (check spelling)
+1. Fix the operator name (operators are case-sensitive)

-2. Register a custom operator
+2. Register a custom operator on the builder

 Performance issues with large expressions